csmap-surveys/csmap-surveys.github.io/tiktok_takeout_inst_ios.md

 <div style="padding-top:30px;"></div>
 <div style="padding-top:80px;"></div>

-If you have trouble with these steps, you can <a href="mailto:csmapsupport@nyu.edu">email support</a>.
+If you have trouble with these steps, please reach out to <a href="mailto:csmapsupport@nyu.edu">email support</a>.
+Our team will be in touch to help you troubleshoot.